-Here a few tips and options we are using at Reach and a few we learned from others.
+Here are a few tips and options we are using at Reach and a few we learned from others.

-6 Six Tips for Business Owner
+6 Six Tips for Business Owners

 A good business owner knows their business is only as good as the employees that work there.